-The Four Seasons “Dallas” is somewhat of a misnomer, as the resort is in Las Colinas, a planned residential and business community in Irving, Texas.
-It’s situated in between Dallas and Fort Worth, minutes from the Dallas Fort Worth Airport.
+Las Colinas, a planned residential and business community in Irving, Texas is situated in between Dallas and Fort Worth.

 I’ve been curious about this resort for years, and I’m thrilled I finally looked beyond downtown Dallas for a great place to stay.

-Originally, I booked one night as an upgraded “hotel airport” experience, and my husband asked, “Are you sure you really want to stay only one night at a Four Seasons?”
-I married an enabler for my hotel addiction.
+Originally, I booked one night as an upgraded “hotel airport” experience, and my husband asked, “Are you sure you really want to stay only one night at a Ritz Carlton?”
+(I married an enabler for my hotel obsession.)

 A warm family welcome

-Young kids will feel an enthusiastic greeting once they enter the lobby of the Four Seasons Dallas.
+Young kids will feel an enthusiastic greeting once they enter the lobby of the Las Colinas Resort.
 The resort has a coloring table, some play houses, a child’s putting green to engage with while parents check in.
 A recreation staff member appeared with cookies for my kids.
 She then showed them two different level lobby scavenger hunts to partake.

 JOIN OUR LUXURY HOTELS & RESORTS FOR FAMILIES,